axiomalaska/ioos-sos-validator/README.md

 # IOOS SOS Validator

-## NOTE: This project has been superseded
+## NOTE: For IOOS SOS compliance testing, see [ioos-sos-compliance-tests](https://github.com/ioos/ioos-sos-compliance-tests)

 This project is still useful for simple schema validation of SOS responses and templates.
+It is used in the build process of the
+[i52n-SOS](https://github.com/ioos/i52n-sos) project.
+However, comprehensive tests ensuring IOOS SOS template compliance have not been implemented in this project.

-For more thorough IOOS standard validation see the [ioos-sos-compliance-tests](https://github.com/ioos/ioos-sos-compliance-tests) project.
+For more thorough IOOS SOS standard validation see the [ioos-sos-compliance-tests](https://github.com/ioos/ioos-sos-compliance-tests) project.

 ###Usage